socalledsound/nu-scripts/week1/02-functional foundations/w1-v-05-higher-order-functions--array.map().md

 [VO]
-For now, let's focus on that original array, and I'm going to show you two different ways of creating the new array.
-The first is an imperative approach.
-I'm going to use a for loop.
-So we'll start with the original array of messages and then write a for loop to iterate over the array of messages.

-SO something like
+@3:20
 # enter the stuff here

+That callback function is usually written as an arrow function.
+That callback function will run for each element of the array and whatever gets returned from the callback function will replace the old contents of the array in the new array that gets returned.
+And that's the mapping process, it's basically a conversion of an array of values into a new set of values.

+Like, for instance, a conversion of an array of messages into an array of sweetMessages.

-That callback function is usually written as an arrow function and it can take from one to three parameters.
+That function can take from one to three parameters.

 And each of these parameters is coming from the instance of an array that is....our array.
 If that makes sense.